Helm Releases

 • .timeout (Optional): The time to wait for any individual Kubernetes operation (like Jobs for hooks) during the upgrade of the release.
 Defaults to the global timeout value.

 • .crds (Optional): The Custom Resource Definition upgrade policy to use.
 Valid values are Skip, Create and CreateReplace.
-Default is None.
+Default is Skip.
 Refer to Custom Resource Definition lifecycle for more information.

 • .cleanupOnFail (Optional): Allows deletion of new resources created during the upgrade of the release when it fails.
 Defaults to false.